Wiregrass Transit Authority

 - “No Show” Policy –

-- Any passenger that has three no shows within a 30 day period will not be scheduled to ride for a period of 10 days.
+Any passenger that has three no shows within a 3 month period will not be scheduled to ride for a period of 10 days.
+If a passenger receives more than one suspension within a year, the second suspension will be thirty (30) days or longer.

 - Any passenger that is a “no show” will have any additional trips for that day cancelled